tapaswenipathak/Scripts/README.md

 ```
 a bit easier.
 By using this script you only need to type the commit message to do all this.

+##Generate-Permalink.py

+I am interning with Sanfoundary and working on [contributing] (https://github.com/tapasweni-pathak/Sanfoundary-Codes) codes on Data Sructures and Algorithms in C++.

+This script generate permalink from titles of thw webpage.
+This can only be used for SanFoundary.
+If you are interning with SanFoundary, you can also use this script to generate permalinks.

+Sample [input] ().

+Sample [output] ()